mbklein/confstruct/README.md

     config.project = 'other-project'
     config.github = { :url => 'http://www.github.com/somefork/other-project', :branch => 'pre-1.0' }

-The configure method will even a deep merge for you if you pass it a hash or hash-like object (anything that responds to `each_pair`)
+The configure method will even perform a deep merge for you if you pass it a hash or hash-like object (anything that responds to `each_pair`)

     config.configure({:project => 'other-project', :github => {:url => 'http://www.github.com/somefork/other-project', :branch => 'pre-1.0'}})